pi-hole/docs/docs/ftldns/configfile.md

 #### `DEBUG_RESOLVER=false|true` {#debug_resolver data-toc-label='Debug FTL resolver'}

-Extensive information about host name resolution like which DNS servers are used in the first and second host name resolving tries (only affecting internally generated PTR queries).
+Extensive information about hostname resolution like which DNS servers are used in the first and second hostname resolving tries (only affecting internally generated PTR queries).

 {!abbreviations.md!}